SAKryukov/generic-state-machine/docs/index.md

 The method `Signal` looks for both *state-transition function* and *output function* using the combination of `input` and [`Acceptor.CurrentState`](#heading-currentstate).
 If possible, it performs the transition to the state according to the state-transition function and calculates the `Output`, otherwise, it reports the issues.

-In other words, it calls [`Acceptor.TransitionSignal`](#heading-transitionsignal), takes it output, then uses the *output function*, and combines the results.
+In other words, it calls [`Acceptor.TransitionSignal`](#heading-transitionsignal), takes its output, then uses the *output function*, and combines the results.

 ~~~{lang=C#}
 <span class="keyword highlighter">public</span> record SignalResult(